Susanne Bier: Career

-1990–1999: Early work and film debut
+1990–1999: early work and film debut

 After directing music videos, commercials and the feature films Freud Flytter Hjemmefra (Freud's Leaving Home, 1990), Det Bli'r i Familien (Family Matters, 1993), Pensionat Oscar (Like it Was Never Before, 1995) and Sekten (Credo, 1997), Bier made a breakthrough in her home country of Denmark with the film The One and Only in 1999.
 A romantic comedy about the fragility of life, the film won a clutch of Danish Film Academy awards and established Bier's relationship with actress Paprika Steen.
 The film remains one of the most successful domestic films ever released in Denmark.

 A sidestep from the easy going charm of Livet är en schlager (Once in a Lifetime, 2000), Elsker dig for evigt (Open Hearts, 2002) brought Bier's work to much wider international attention and acclaim.
 Acutely observed and beautifully written by Bier and Anders Thomas Jensen, the film is a perceptive and painful exploration of broken lives and interconnected tragedies.
 Made under Dogme 95 regulations, the film also marked a move towards a more minimalist aesthetic.

 Since the completion of Open Hearts, Bier's reputation has continued to ascend with the harrowing Brødre (Brothers, 2004) and the emotionally engaging Efter Brylluppet (After the Wedding, 2006), which was nominated for Best Foreign Language film at the 2007 Academy Awards.
 After her first American film, Things We Lost in the Fire (2008) starring Benicio del Toro and Halle Berry, Bier went on to win the Oscar for Best Foreign Language film for In a Better World (2010).

 Also a maker of shorts, music videos and commercials, Bier's films typically meditate on pain, tragedy, and atonement.
 Bier is signed as a commercial director with international production company, SMUGGLER.
-After graduation, Bier was invited to Sweden to direct Freud's Leaving Home, which was critically acclaimed by film critics.
+After graduation, Bier was invited to Sweden to direct Freud Leaving Home, which was critically acclaimed by film critics.
 The film follows a girl, Freud, from Sweden who comes from a Jewish family, and it became the first feature film in Sweden to depict Swedish-Jewish culture.
 With its heavily Jewish focus, the film "addresses the Jewish experience to an extent that is in rare in Scandinavian cinema".
 The film won ten awards and was nominated for an additional three.
-Her next film Family Matters continued exploration of complex, tabooed family relations begun in Freud's Leaving Home, including an incestuous relationship between brother and sister.
+Her next film Family Matters continued exploration of complex, tabooed family relations begun in Freud Leaving Home, including an incestuous relationship between brother and sister.
 Bier returned to taboo subjects with the film The One and Only in 1999.
 The film is a Danish romantic comedy starring Sidse Babett Knudsen, Niels Olsen, Rafael Edholm, and Paprika Steen in a story about two unfaithful married couples faced with becoming first-time parents.
 The film was considered to mark a modern transition in Danish romantic comedies, The film earned both the Robert Award and Bodil Award as the Best Film of 1999.